howard-haowen/tsm-wordle/README.md

 # Wordle Clone

+## Changes in this fork

+I've adapted this code to allow for simply adapting it to another language.
+In my case I adapted it to Gitksan.
+I've also added a script for publishing on GitHub Pages.

+_To adapt for your language:_

+1. Change the file in `src/constants/orthography.ts` to use your language's writing system.
+2. Change the file in `src/constants/wordlist.ts` to use your langauge's 5-letter words (I am hoping to customize this for different-length words in the future).
+3. Change the file in `src/constants/validGuesses.ts` to include all valid 5-letter guesses for your language.
+4. Change the file in `src/constants/config.ts` to include meta data about your language.
+5. Publish on GitHub Pages by changing the `homepage` key in `package.json` and running `npm run deploy`.
+See [here](https://github.com/gitname/react-gh-pages) for more details.

+## On to the original stuff...

 - Go play the real Wordle [here](https://www.powerlanguage.co.uk/wordle/)
 - Read the story behind it [here](https://www.nytimes.com/2022/01/03/technology/wordle-word-game-creator.html)
 - Try a demo of this clone project [here](https://wordle.hannahmariepark.com)